zeevmoney/entimport-example/README.md

 ## Wrapping Up

-In this post, we presented the Upsert API, a long-anticipated capability, that is available by feature-flag in Ent v0.9.0.
-We discussed where upserts are commonly used in applications and the way they are implemented using common relational databases.
-Finally, we showed a simple example of how to get started with the Upsert API using Ent.
+In this post, we presented `entimport`, a tool that was anticipated and requested many times by our community.
+We showed an example how to use with `ent`.
+This tool is another edition to our schema import tools, which are designed to make the integration of `ent` easier.
+We hope this was useful.

 Have questions?
 Need help with getting started?
 Feel free to [join our Slack channel](https://entgo.io/docs/slack/).